hanhansu123/rabbits-finance/README.md

 9. BOX: 70 RAB
 10. NDX: 70 RAB

-RAB will be distributed on only one week.
+RAB will be distributed in only two weeks.

 ## Reasons for token selection
 - Stable coins issued based on the EOS network (EOSDT, USDE, USN)